top of page

 The Process: Building Unity Without Losing Specialization

 Walmart's approach centers on what they call a "unified, company-wide framework" designed to ensure every new agent makes life simpler for everyone.
+Their strategy includes:

-• Super agents as entry points while maintaining specialized functionality underneath
+• Super agents as entry points while maintaining specialized functionality underneath.

-• Organization around user types - customers, associates, partners, and developers
+• Organization around user types - customers, associates, partners, and developers.

-• Continued development of specialized agents that live within the super agents
+• Continued development of specialized agents that live within the super agents.

-• Integration with breakthrough tech like drones and real-time digital twins of facilities
+• Integration with breakthrough tech like drones and real-time digital twins of facilities.

 The Outcome: From Tool Chaos to Competitive Advantage